illonage/hyper-api-project/README.md

 ### Sign up for the Tableau Developer Program, and get your free Developer Site
 Sign up for the Tableau Developer Program [here](!https://www.tableau.com/developer), and [get your free Developer Site](!https://www.tableau.com/developer/get-site)

+This app works only for Tableau Online Developer Site.

 ### Create your Personal Access Token
 Personal access tokens provide Tableau users the ability to create long-lived authentication tokens.
 Follow the instrucrion on the [Tableau Webiste](!https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm).
 You will need the Token name, and Token.